 At the beginning of this year, we adopted a four-day workweek.
 It wasn’t an experiment or a temporary shift.
-We did it because we’ve seen the science and we believed that given a choice to spend more of their time how they choose, our colleagues would show up in even more meaningful ways on the days they carve out for work.
-We also did it because we believe that in today’s economy, we can do meaningful work and enjoy the fruits of our labor.
+We did it because we’ve seen the science.
+We believed that given a choice to spend more of their time how they choose, our colleagues would show up in even more meaningful ways on the days they carve out for work.
+Another reason we did it is because we believe that in today’s economy, we can do meaningful work and enjoy the fruits of our labor.
 We wanted to be pioneers who lead a new way of life for workers in America.

-When I wrote about our transition earlier this year, a few people asked me to provide an update on what has changed for our company in the time since.
+When I wrote about our transition earlier this year, a few people asked me to provide an update.
 This is an attempt to provide that update.
-While it will be difficult to tease apart which outcomes would have presented with the natural progress of business, which came as a result of the pandemic, and which are a result of switching to a four-day workweek, I hope our story helps others to better grasp what it might look like if they were to adopt a similar shift in their own organization.
+While it will be difficult to tease apart which outcomes would have presented with the natural progress of business, which came as a result of the pandemic, and which are a result of switching to a four-day workweek, I hope our story helps others better grasp what it might look like if they were to adopt a similar shift in their own organization.

 The Truth About Work in the Information Age

-In an effort to set honest expectations, it’s important to acknowledge that in the Information Age, many Americans don’t really ever leave work.
-Their email is in their pocket at all times and for many, the boss’s Slack messages still vibrate after 5 PM.
-For some this is by choice, for others, a hyper-competitive workplace may have foisted this upon them in order to take on competitors or gobble up more opportunity.
-Technology has driven these shifts and while some complain that it pushes the boundaries of work life into personal life, I would argue that it opens the door to more work flexibility.
+It’s important to acknowledge that in the Information Age, many Americans don’t really leave work.
+Their email is in their pocket at all times.
+And for many, the boss’s Slack messages still vibrate after 5 PM.
+For some, this is by choice.
+For others, a hyper-competitive workplace may have foisted this upon them to take on competitors or gobble up more opportunity.
+Technology has driven these shifts.
+While some complain that it pushes the boundaries of work-life into personal life, I would argue that it opens the door to more work flexibility.

 What Outcomes Have We Observed?

 So far, 2020 has been a wild ride.
-I imagine just about everyone is having this experience, but for our organization, healthy growth has been a consistent theme throughout.
+I imagine just about everyone is having this experience.
+But for our organization, healthy growth has been a consistent theme throughout.
 One of the outcomes that we anticipated as a result of the shift was that we would be just as productive, if not more so, in four days than in five.
-While we did not install a solid metric to determine our progress on this front, our growth has demanded shifts in how we operate.
+While we didn’t install a solid metric to determine our progress on this front, our growth has demanded shifts in how we operate.
 In addition to growing our team size, we’ve implemented new software, adopted new processes, and reshaped how teamwork unfolds within our organization.